Andrew Hickenlooper: Political career

 In 1879, he was elected the 15th lieutenant governor of Ohio under Governor Charles Foster and declined a renomination in 1881.
 He served one term as president of the Cincinnati Chamber of Commerce.
 In 1902, he published a book on the Battle of Shiloh.

+Personal life

+He was married to Maria Lloyd Smith and had two children.

 Death and legacy

 Hickenlooper died in Cincinnati with a distinguished civil and military reputation.
 He is buried in Spring Grove Cemetery, Cincinnati.
 On January 3, 1912, a statue in honor of Hickenlooper was erected in Vicksburg National Military Park.

 His descendants include son Smith Hickenlooper, a Federal Judge of the United States Court of Appeals for the Sixth Circuit, and great-grandson John Hickenlooper, former Governor of Colorado and current U.S. senator.

 He was also related to pianist Olga Samaroff (née Lucy Mary Olga Agnes Hickenlooper).